Sturgeon tells P&O Ferries boss of ‘utter disgust’ after 800 workers sacked

 “Not only that, but any disruption to crossings would have a hugely damaging effect on trade across Scotland – and of course in Northern Ireland.

-P&O Ferries, which transports passengers and freight, operates three routes in addition to Cairnryan-Larne: Dover to Calais; Hull to Rotterdam; and Liverpool to Dublin.
+P&O Ferries, which transports passengers and freight, operates three routes in addition to Cairnryan to Larne: Dover to Calais; Hull to Rotterdam; and Liverpool to Dublin.

+A Scottish Government spokesman said it expected disruption to services directly serving Scotland on the Cairnryan to Larne route for around a week.

+“There should be enough capacity to ensure that we can keep people and goods moving freely, but travellers should book where possible,” the spokesman said.

 “We have made a £100 million loss year on year, which has been covered by our parent DP World.
 This is not sustainable.